O God, you are my God; earnestly I seek you;

-But how do we really know when “enough is enough?”
+But here’s the thing: how do we know when “enough is enough?”

-Turns out, a lot of people have asked that question.
+As it turns out, a lot of people have asked that question.
 The English poet, William Blake famously wrote, “You never know what is enough until you know what is more than enough.”
-When we’ve had more than enough of a bad thing (think, kids screaming in the car), we’d love nothing more than to have the power to “knock it off.”
+When we’ve had more than enough of a bad thing (think kids screaming in the car), we’d love nothing more than to have the power to “knock it off.”
 But what happens when you experience “more than enough” of a good thing?

 In Psalm 63, David finds himself wandering in the wilderness…“in a dry and weary land where there is no water.”
-Scholars believe the song refers to David’s time in the Judean desert after the rebellion and death of his son Absalom.
+Scholars believe the song refers to David’s time in the Judean desert after the rebellion and death of his son Absalom (2 Samuel 15-18).
 If that’s true, it would have certainly been a time when David had had “enough.”
 He’d had enough of the pressure of being king, enough of the family drama, enough of rebellion and war and death.
 In every sense, he was wandering, he was tired, he was “dry.”
 Enough is enough, Lord!
-And as David had done so many times before, he knew that the only one who could “knock it off” was God.
+And as David had discovered so many times before, he knew that the only one who could “knock it off” was God.

-I remember a song from the 80’s by the band Earth, Wind and Fire that echoes David’s situation.
+I remember a song from the 80’s by the band Earth, Wind and Fire that echoes David’s desperate situation:

-the world is rough, I am so tired and I’ve had enough.
-Yes, I’ve had enough
+I am so tired and I’ve had enough

 (Earth, Wind and Fire, I’ve Had Enough, 1981)